- Gastric Sleeve Surgery

 Weight loss surgery may be a potential route for you if you have already attempted numerous weight loss ventures without long term success.
 This type of obesity surgery can reduce your weight to a safe level and help you in maintaining a lower weight through decreased eating.
 However, obesity surgery is not designed for people who simply want to lose a small amount of weight or sculpt a certain area of their body.
 Our sleeve gastrectomy NSW procedures only work with patients who are willing to make life-long commitments to living a healthier, more balanced lifestyle.

-Patients suffering from morbid obesity will benefit significantly as the procedure dramatically reduces the amount of food one can consume.
+Patients suffering from morbid obesity will benefit significantly as obesity surgery dramatically reduces the amount of food one can consume.
 Not only will a patient’s degree of obesity be reduced, but the obesity surgery can also help to lower the risk of developing life-threatening illnesses or having their life prematurely shortened.

 A significantly important benefit will be the associated mental health benefits that come with weight loss and leading a healthy lifestyle.
 For those suffering from extreme weight gain and obesity, it’s not uncommon to experience feelings of depression and social awkwardness.
 Addressing morbid obesity can increase self-esteem, self-confidence, and improve overall mental health.
 For more information on the mental benefits of losing weight, talk to your GP.